We can assist you with a short sale

 Through our experience handling distressed properties at Twins & Co.
 Realty, we’ve found that homeowners today have more questions than answers about their circumstances.
-We have created this site to help you understand the possible solutions to foreclosure, as well as provide a detailed explanation of short sales, which may be the best course of action for some homeowners.
+We have created this site to help you understand the possible solutions.
+We can help facilitate access to professionals with the proper hvac training and home improvement know-how to get your property ready for a sale.
+This could help improve your options from just a direct foreclosure, providing a detailed explanation of short sales, which may be the best course of action for some homeowners.

 We’re offering you a FREE Report to explain your options and help you decide on a course of action.
 The idea of losing a home can be overwhelming, and we feel it is vital for you to have all the facts necessary to make an informed decision.

 Understand your options and learn what you can do next.